Maximize Your Program Outcomes with a Training Evaluation Sonar Plan – Part 4

 • Executive modeling and/or supportive messages

 With a bit of advance planning, you will maximize the impact of your training and be able to show the organizational value with the data you collect.
 You can learn much more about creating such a plan in the Kirkpatrick Four Levels® Evaluation Certification Program.
-We soon will launch an automated tool to assist you in this process, as well.
-Click here to register for the information webinar on Oct.
-17.

 Don’t Miss a Feature